 ACH transactions go through several stages in the background after calling an ACH API.
 On the backend, once you call the API, transactions will go through a myriad of steps.
 Take for example, paying utilities.
 For example, when you pay a utility bill via ACH, your utility company’s sends an ACH debit entry to its Originating Depository Financial Institution (ODFI).
 The ODFI sends the debit entry to the Receiving Depository Financial Institution (RDFI) that holds their customer’s bank account.

-When you integrate with a payments partner like Dwolla, we manage this process for you on the backend, so you can initiate an ACH transaction with a single API call.
+When you integrate with Dwolla, we manage this process for you on the backend, so you can initiate an ACH transaction with a single API call.
 Our application tells Dwolla the “funding source” (bank account) of the payer, and the destination account or email.
 Behind the scenes Dwolla helps to send the transfer through the ACH network, notifying your application along the way of any ‘Event` that occurs throughout the transfer process via webhooks.
 Read this for a full explanation of ACH for developers.

 Misconception #5: Once an ACH transaction is labeled “processing”, it’s the same as complete